Going from a Representative Agent to Counterfactuals in Combinatorial Choice

 \subsection{Data Generation}

-\textbf{Gaussian Data for representability and estimation test.} We provide a detailed description of the data generation procedure used in our experiments for evaluating the representational power of S-RAM across three combinatorial problems: longest path, shortest path, and assignment.
+\textbf{Gaussian Data for representability and estimation test.} We provide a detailed description of the data generation procedure used in our experiments for evaluating the representational power of s-RAM across four combinatorial problems: longest path, shortest path, assignment, and constrained subset selection.

 For the path problems, we generate directed acyclic graphs (DAGs) with 10 nodes denoted as $\bV$ with $|\bV| = 10$.
 For the assignment problem, we generate bipartite graphs with 4 nodes on the left denoted as $\bV_L$, and 6 nodes on the right denoted as $\bV_R$, where $\bV = \bV_L \cup \bV_R$ is the set of nodes of the whole set of nodes and $|\bV| =10$.
 For each of \( K \in \{5, 10, 15, 20, 25, 30\} \), we construct \(K\) historical graphs $\bG^1 = (\bV^1, \bE^1), \bG^2 =(\bV^2, \bE^2),\cdots, \bG^K = (\bV^K, \bE^K)$.
 For $k\in \cK$, we generate $\bE^k$ as follows.
 Edges in each graph are included independently with a probability drawn uniformly from \([0.4, 0.6]\).
 To ensure source-to-sink connectivity in the DAGs, we first randomly generate a path from the source node to the sink node and include all edges along this path.
-Additional edges are then added independently according to the sampled probability.All nodes being connected are considered as $\bV^k$ in the path problems.
+Additional edges are then added independently according to the sampled probability.
+All nodes being connected are considered as $\bV^k$ in the path problems.
 For the assignment problem, we ensure that each node has at least one incident edge.
 Therefore, $\bV^k = \bV$ in the assignment problem.
 On average, the DAGs contain around 20 edges, and the bipartite graphs contain around 12 edges.